 Nine Kilometres south of Sanaigmore Bay is Islay's most beautiful bay, according to many, called Saligo Bay.
 The bay is accessible through a gate halfway between Machir and Ballinaby farm west of Loch Gorm.
 For access cross the dunes with numerous rabbits and descend to reach the breathtaking beach.
 Saligo Bay offers one of the most beautiful light conditions according to some photographers and is a favourite spot for people to watch and photograph an Atlantic Sunset.
 North of Saligo Bay is a distinctive rock formation, locally known as the "Sleeping Giant".

-More to the south the beautiful Machir Bay can be found.
+More to the south the beautiful Machir Bay can be found, also referred to as Kilchoman Beach or Machrie Beach.
 This bay is easy accessible and there is parking space close by.
 Visitors find here almost two kilometres of beautiful sandy beach, a great bay to watch sunsets and a fabulous place for a walk.
 Bathing can be dangerous because of the strong currents and is therefore not recommended.
-On the south end of the bay is a track going up the cliffs to Kilchiaran Bay, passing Dun Chroisprig, an Iron Age fort.
+On the south end of the bay is a track going up the cliffs to Kilchiaran Bay, passing Dun Chroisprig, an Iron Age fort, and Grannies Rock.